Reika Saiki: Other media

 Outside of professional wrestling, Saiki was a member of the kawaii metal group Deadlift Lolita with fellow wrestler Ladybeard.

-On November 21, 2022, her autobiography, Muscle Graduation - Be True to Yourself, was released.
+On November 21, 2022, her autobiography, Muscle Graduation – Be True to Yourself, was released.

 Personal life

-On November 2, 2024, Saiki announced her marriage to a general man.
+On November 2, 2024, Saiki announced her marriage to a ordinary man.
+On December 15, 2025, Saiki announced on her Instagram that she is expecting the couple's first child.
+She gave birth on April 21, 2026.
+The gender of the baby was not disclosed.

+Health

+On April 28, 2025, Saiki revealed that she had been diagnosed with uterine fibroids and was hospitalized and had undergone surgery to remove them.